marco262/my_wiki/data/dnd/class/bard.md

 In the worlds of D&D, words and music are not just vibrations of air, but vocalizations with power all their own.
 The bard is a master of song, speech, and the magic they contain.
 Bards say that the multiverse was spoken into existence, that the words of the gods gave it shape, and that echoes of these primordial Words of Creation still resound throughout the cosmos.
 The music of bards is an attempt to snatch and harness those echoes, subtly woven into their spells and powers.

 The greatest strength of bards is their sheer versatility.
 Many bards prefer to stick to the sidelines in combat, using their magic to inspire their allies and hinder their foes from a distance.
 But bards are capable of defending themselves in melee if necessary, using their magic to bolster their swords and armor.
-Their spells lean toward charm s and illusions rather than blatantly destructive spells.
+Their spells lean toward charms and illusions rather than blatantly destructive spells.
 They have a wide-ranging knowledge of many subjects and a natural aptitude that lets them do almost anything well.
 Bards become masters of the talents they set their minds to perfecting, from musical performance to esoteric knowledge.

 ## Learning from Experience